dincalculator.com / bike / tyre-pressure

 What happens if tyre pressure is too low?

 Under-inflated tyres have excessive rolling resistance because the tyre deforms too much.
-With a tube (clincher), very low pressure causes pinch flats — the tube gets pinched between the rim and an obstacle.
+With a tube (clincher), very low pressure causes pinch flats, where the tube gets pinched between the rim and an obstacle.
 Handling becomes vague and the tyre may roll off the rim in tight corners.
-For tubeless tyres, low pressure causes burping — sealant loss through the bead under cornering load.
+For tubeless tyres, low pressure causes burping: sealant loss through the bead under cornering load.

 How does tyre width affect the correct pressure?

 Wider tyres run at lower pressure than narrow tyres for the same rider weight.
 A 25mm tyre at 90 PSI has approximately the same contact patch size as a 32mm tyre at 65 PSI.
-The contact patch size — not the tyre width — determines rolling resistance and grip.
+Contact patch size, not tyre width, determines rolling resistance and grip.
 Modern research shows that at correct pressure, wider tyres have lower rolling resistance than narrow tyres on real road surfaces.

 Do tubeless tyres run at different pressure than clinchers?